-Rolling of enriched uranium foil was conducted in 1964 in the northeast comer of the Plant garage, Building 331.
-Interviews suggest that this area was also used for the development of DU and uranium alloy casting techniques, using electron beam heating, and uranium coating studies until Building 865 came on-line in 1970 (ChemRisk 1992).
+Rolling of enriched uranium foil was conducted in 1964 in the northeast comer of the plant garage, Building 331.
+Interviews suggest that this area was also used for the development of DU and uranium alloy casting techniques, using electron beam heating, and uranium coating studies until Building 865 came on line in 1970 (ChemRisk 1992).

-In the mid-1960s, R&D work became a larger part of the activities at the Plant, as Buildings 779, 559, and 865 were constructed.
+In the mid-1960s, R&D work became a larger part of the activities at the plant, as Buildings 779, 559, and 865 were constructed.
 Much of this work focused on examining site returns to determine the effects of time and field conditions on the weapons, including corrosion and other forms of deterioration.

 Building 779, a plutonium R&D facility, was constructed in 1965.
 Its purpose was to study the chemistry and metallurgy of plutonium and its interactions with other materials.
-In addition, Building 779 housed efforts to develop improvements to manufacturing processes, to find new ways to recover plutonium and associated actinides, and to better understand the aging characteristics and shelf lives of RFP products.
+In addition, Building 779 housed efforts to develop improvements to manufacturing processes, to find new ways to recover plutonium and associated actinides, to better understand the aging characteristics and shelf lives of RFP products, and to house the Gammacell 220 Cobalt-60 Irradiator (RFETS 1993, p.
+4, 1999, p.
+3).

 Building 865 began operations in 1970.
 It served as an R&D facility primarily for manufacturing processes using uranium and beryllium.
 The work involved metalworking and metallurgy techniques.
 The metallurgical operations involved the development of alloys and alloying processes, and fabrication of prototype hardware.
 Metalworking operations include melting and casting, forging, press forming, extrusion, drawing, rolling, diffusion bonding, hydrospinning, swaging, cutting and shearing, and heat-treating.
-In addition, glovebox operations involved high-purity beryllium powder and machining operations that generally involved nonfissionable materials.
+In addition, glovebox operations involved high-purity beryllium powder and machining operations that generally involved non-fissionable materials.

 Figure 2-4.
-Rocky Flats Site waste disposal areas.
+Site waste disposal areas (ChemRisk 1992, pp. 198-199).

-After 1964, Building 881 became a multipurpose facility for R&D, analytical work, Plant support, and administrative offices.
+After 1964, Building 881 became a multipurpose facility for R&D, analytical work, plant support, and administrative offices.
 Operations included analytical laboratories, generation of chemical standards, activities to machine small parts for weapons and energy generation research, gold plating of parts, assembling microscopic parts, and large machining operations.
 The Special Weapons Projects group was involved in the development of engineering prototypes and full-scale models for military training.

 Recovery Technology activities included materials development, process instrumentation and control, and equipment design and development.
 The Waste Chemistry group supported engineering and development of onsite waste treatment processes, and the Joining Technology group conducted operations to join non-nuclear metals including beryllium, in some cases using brazing alloys including nickel.
 Other operations in Building 881 included Nondestructive Testing, Records Management and Storage, and maintenance shops and activities.

 Explosive bonding experiments occurred at the explosive forming area near Building 993 from 1965 until approximately 1968.
-The experiments were designed to explosively bond together flat plates of stainless-steel and uranium alloy using high explosive.
+The experiments were designed to explosively bond together flat plates of stainless-steel and uranium alloy using high explosives.
 The explosive events took place below grade.
 No information was identified to indicate whether releases to the environment occurred during these tests, which typically involved relatively small amounts of explosives (192 g of 40% dynamite were routinely used in the bonding tests).
-While available records do not indicate the isotopic composition of uranium used in these tests, the tests were designed to examine the chemical/physical characteristics of the explosive bonding process, and it is unlikely that enriched uranium would have been used in such tests.
+While available records do not indicate the isotopic composition of uranium used in these tests, the tests were designed to examine the chemical and physical characteristics of the explosive bonding process, and it is unlikely that enriched uranium would have been used in such tests.